Five Megillot: Cantillation

 The cantillation marks which guide the singing of the text written in the printed texts of the Five Scrolls are drawn from the same set of markings as the notes in the Humash (Pentateuch).
 However, the tune in which they are read varies depending on the scroll.
 Esther is read in a happier tune than the sad tune of Lamentations.
 Traditionally, Ecclesiastes, Ruth, and Song of Songs are read with the same festive tune.

 Other uses

 The term megillah is most widely used for the book of Esther, even though it is applied to the rest as well.
 The term megillah is also used in a joking way, in reference to any lengthy story.
-This colloquial use of the word meghilla is also quite a common idiom heard amongst Persian Jews, referring to the idea of something that "goes on forever" in speech or writing.

-Eugene H. Peterson's Five Smooth Stones for Pastoral Work examines the application of the Megillot to Christian pastoral theology. p.21.
+Eugene H. Peterson's Five Smooth Stones for Pastoral Work examines the application of the Megillot to Christian pastoral theology.